 Fathers and partners get a much more raw deal — they are only entitled to one week of paid paternity leave, and five additional weeks of partially paid leave.

 Parental leave in the Netherlands

-Then there is also parental leave (ouderschapsverlof), where both parents are entitled to take 26 times their working hours.
-This time can be distributed in different ways and can be taken until the child turns 8.
+In addition to maternity leave, there is also parental leave (ouderschapsverlof), where both parents are entitled to take a maximum of 26 times their working hours.
+This time can be distributed in different ways and can be taken until the child turns eight.

-This means the kid would only need to spend one day at daycare (also subsidized when both parents work).
-For international parents without help from family it’s a whole other story, but the subsidy for daycare still applies.
+This means the kid would only need to spend one day at daycare (which is subsidised when both parents work).
+For international parents, without help from family, it’s a whole other story — but at least the subsidy for daycare still applies. 🙆♀️

-What have your experiences with maternity leave been?
-Let us know in the comments below.
+What are your experiences with maternity leave in the Netherlands?
+Tell us in the comments below!

-Editor’s note: This article was originally published on 16 March 2018, but was updated for your reading pleasure on 16 January 2021.
+Editor’s Note: This article was originally published in March 2018, and was fully updated in February 2022 for your reading pleasure.